EllaBrands/stanDev/Design:-Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

   1. mean field
   2. full rank

-The first thing to realize is that the analysis of the different classes of inference algorithms do very different things.
 Currently, we only have one way of reading the output, which assumes that the output was sampled.
-This has posed difficulty with implementing things like ADVI.
+In practice the different classes of inference algorithms do not even treat the posterior density consistently.
+For example the log density for sampling is calculated for the point representing draw, whereas for VI there is no one obvious point to calculate the density at.
+This has posed difficulty with implementing new algorithms (e.g.- ADVI) and led to hacks in the interfaces or incomplete implementation of accessors for algorithm data.

 ## Proposed solution